raysu81/hugo-demo/content/posts/coursera-certs.md

 ---
-title: 'Goal: Coursera Meta Front-End & Back-End Certs'
+title: 'Goal: Coursera Online Certs for WebDev'
 date: 2024-07-11T01:39:03-07:00
 draft: false
+categories: ["Self-Learning"]
 ---

 I made this blog site by following online tutorials--sometimes exact step by step.
 It's a static site using a Hugo template and hosted on Netlify.